reflex-dev/reflex-web/docs/hosting/hosting-cli-commands.md

 ### Updating Deployment

 To redeploy or update your app, navigate to the project directory and type `reflex deploy` again.
-This command communicates with the hosting service to automatically detects your existing app by the same name.
+This command communicates with the hosting service to automatically detect your existing app with the same name.
 This time the deploy command overwrites the app.
 You should see a prompt similar to `Overwrite deployment [ app-name ] ...`.
 This operation is a complete overwrite and not an incremental update.

 ## CLI Command Reference